ribru17/.dotfiles/README.md

 - Files
   - Use `<leader>ff` to fuzzy Find Files
+    - Files that are already opened are ignored
   - Use `<leader>fg` to Grep Files against a fixed input query (more performant, better for large projects)
   - Use `<leader>fs` to live Search for Files that contain a phrase (using